linz/building-detection/README.md

 ## Purpose
 This initial pipeline focuses on training models to extract buildings from imagery.
-This project is also an opportunity to evaluate Raster Vision for the extraction of geo-spatial features from imagery in general.
+This project is also an opportunity to evaluate Raster Vision for the extraction of geospatial features from imagery in general.

 ## Running the Pipeline
 The Pipeline can be run either locally or on AWS Batch.
 But to train a deep learning model, you will need access to a decent GPU(s).

 ### Locally
-To train a model, a GPU(s) is required.
+To train a model, GPU enabled hardware is required.
 However during development, local execution for testing and debugging is useful.

 #### Setup